 By diversifying the crops that are grown on an area of land in polycultures and through the rotation of crops that are grown, farmers can greatly reduce the opportunity for disease and pests to take hold.
 It is because their development cycles get interrupted by changing crops.
 These practices also lead to reductions in the need to apply fertilizers and pesticides.

 Today, due to the industrialization of the global food system, only a few varieties of our food plants are grown commercially.
 This situation evolved in order to meet market demand for the viability of produce to travel long distances and to be stored for long periods of time.

 Over the last 100 years, the world has lost almost 90 percent of the fruit and vegetable seed varieties that were once available .

 This reduced genetic variety in our food crop species reduces those species’ opportunity to adapt to changes in climate, diseases, and pest conditions in the environment .

-- Natural Pest Management.
-Farmers and other growers can release and provide habitat for populations of beneficial insects (such as ladybugs, lacewings, and fly parasites), as well as other organisms (such as birds and bats) that will serve as predators of crop-eating pest insects.
+Farmers can also release or provide habitat for populations of beneficial insects (such as ladybugs, lacewings, and fly parasites), as well as encourage other organisms (such as birds and bats) that will serve as predators of crop-eating pest insects.

 Farmers and other growers can dramatically reduce the growth of weeds and conserve soil moisture by covering the soil around their plants through the use of mulching and ground covers.